Purchase access through the Perusall app on Moodle.

 4. Enable you to do the work required in preparation for the course research paper.

 Throughout the course I want to be available to you.
-If you have any questions at all, please contact me through the chat on the MS Teams course group, or email me using the address listed on the right.
+If you have any questions at all, please email me using the "Email me" button on the left.